PLEASE NOTE Attendees need to bring a certain amount of competence and experience with them to be able to manage the content of the course.

 This workshop will develop confidence and deepen your understanding about working with the impact of complex trauma on the present day experience of your clients.
 It is designed to enable you to practically explore your own clinical experiences and relate these to a trauma framework which can transform the way you work with clients.
 It will enable you:

-This course is aimed at Qualified Professionals working with clients who have experienced trauma to include: Counsellors, Psychotherapists, Psychologists, etc.
+This course is aimed at Qualified Professionals working with clients who have experienced trauma to include: Counsellors, Psychotherapists, Psychologists, etc. It is not suitable for trainee counsellors and psychotherapists who are not yet in practice, or are newly practising.
+We have an Introduction to Working with Trauma workshop in October if this is a new topic for you.

 Alison is a Supervisor, UKCP accredited Psychotherapist and Certified Transactional Analyst.
 She works both in private practice in Bournemouth and for the Sexual Trauma and Recovery Service (STARS) in Dorset.